 Handling of failures should result in deterministic behavior that is user centric and oriented towards the service model, for example: A failure in the Service Plane should not affect resources that are provisioned and active in the Transport Plane.
 A failure in the Service Plane should not result in an incomplete service.

 Recovery of Transport and/or Service Plane should not be reliant on external entities or mechanisms, for example: An NSA recovering from a hard failure error condition will not depend on peer NSAs to reconstruct its state.
-This does not prevent a query function to validate its own view with its peers..
+This does not prevent a query function to validate its own view with its peers.

 Failures in the Service Plane can result in NSA state faults.
 Examples of Service Plane errors include: losing communication with an NSA, losing communication with the transport network, corruption/crash in the platform etc. These errors may result in service disruptions until these states can be synchronized, hence the NSI protocol and state machine design should account for such scenarios.